Uvacoder/startpage-dashy-dashboard/docs/status-indicators.md

 When the response completes, an indicator will display next to each item.
 The color denotes the status: Yellow while waiting for the response to return, green if request was successful, red if it failed, and grey if it was unable to make the request all together.

 All requests are made straight from your server, there is no intermediary.
-So providing you are hosting Dashy yourself, and are checking the status of other self-hosted services, there shouldn't be any privacy concerns.
+So providing you are hosting Dashy yourself, and are checking the status of other self-hosted services, there shouldn't be any Privacy--Security concerns.
 Requests are made asynchronously, so this won't have any impact on page load speeds.
 However recurring requests (using `statusCheckInterval`) may run more slowly if the interval between requests is very short.